-11.4 ADVANCED DIPLOMA IN AYURVEDA HLT62615, Cricos Code 0100556
+11.4 ADVANCED DIPLOMA AYURVEDA PRACTITIONER TRAINING HLT62615, Cricos Code 0100556

 The Advanced Diploma of Ayurveda, is a 1200-hour, government accredited, CRICOS approved course that encompasses a variety of subjects and areas.
+It consists of 25 units of competency from the Health Training Package, comprising 12 common units and 13 specialisation units.